Isle of Man

 Stamp with face value of 97p., shows volcanic rock

-of Scarlett Point and Castletown with fossil of Merocanites compressus
+of Scarlett Point and Castletown with a fossil of Merocanites compressus

 in the foreground.